ggamel/jekyllmate/README.md

-# Jekyllplate
+# JekyllMate
-A jekyll starting point.
+A Jekyll starting point.

 * * *